 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Mansker Creek (within shouting distance of this marker); First Long Hunters (about 400 feet away, measured in a direct line); Mansker's Station (about 500 feet away); Mansker’s First Fort (approx. 0.7 miles away); William Bowen House (approx. 0.7 miles away); Davidson County/Sumner County (approx. 1.3 miles away); Goodlettsville Cumberland Presbyterian Church (approx. 1.3 miles away); Casper Mansker (approx. 1.3 miles away).
 Touch for a list and map of all markers in Goodlettsville.

 Categories. • Settlements & Settlers • War, US Revolutionary •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on March 7, 2019.
 This page originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 455 times since then and 34 times this year.
+This page has been viewed 489 times since then and 23 times this year.
 Last updated on May 5, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
+4, 5. submitted on March 7, 2019, by J. Makali Bruton of Querétaro, Mexico. • Bernard Fisher was the editor who published this page.